SuyashJoshi179/TryScape/README.md

 ## Acknowledgments

 - Powered by Azure OpenAI Service
-- Uses DALL-E 3 for image generation
+- Uses gpt-image-1 for image editing and generation
 - Built with Flask web framework